SandraKla/ShinySurfer/README.md

 runGitHub("ShinySurfer", "SandraKla")
 ```

 All required packages must be downloaded before starting this app.
 For more information about the required packages use the [Homepage](https://sandrakla.github.io/ShinySurfer_Homepage/about.html).
+Submit suggestions and bugs at https://github.com/SandraKla/ShinySurfer/issues.

 ### Citation: